You’re helping nurses like Tracey this Christmas

 Marie Curie Nurses like Tracey work through the night to care for people living with a terminal illness in their homes.
 They offer vital care and emotional support when people need it most, bringing light in the darkest hours.

-From Christmas Eve until New Year’s Day, Marie Curie Nurses across Northern Ireland will be working across total of 312 nursing shifts so that people living with a terminal illness can spend time with the people close to them.
+From Christmas Eve until New Year’s Day, Marie Curie Nurses will be working across the UK so that families living with a terminal illness can spend Christmas the way they want to - together.
+Marie Curie Nurse Tracey explains what's it's like supporting families over the Christmas period.

 “Working over Christmas can be a very emotional time for all.
 I remember caring for a young mum with two teenage children.
 They attempted to maintain some sort of normality on Christmas Day even though they knew that this would be their last Christmas together.
 It’s important that we too, as Marie Curie Nurses, maintain this normality by respecting their wishes and helping them live life to the fullest.